InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageFilterBase/ApplyKernelToEveryPixelInNonZeroImage/Documentation.rst

-Apply Kernel To Every Pixel In Non-Zero Image
+Apply Kernel to Every Pixel in Non-Zero Image
 =============================================

 .. index::